michaeljhanley/sfo-survey-viz/README.md

 ## Project Files
 - `/visualizations/`: Includes PNG files with charts and graphs styled after consulting presentations, including the combined version shown above.
-- [WIP] `/docs/`: Descriptions of the methods, analysis, and recommendations.
+- [WIP] `/docs/`: Descriptions of the methods, analysis, and detailed recommendations.

 ## How to Use
 1. (Optional) Download the datasets linked in the Data Source section to view the raw CSV files.